You Need a Thumbnail — Right Now

 - What font weight and style is used?

 Take notes.
-Build a folder of reference thumbnails for your niche.
-After studying 10-15 successful thumbnails, you'll clearly see the "formula" that works in your category.
+After studying 10-15 successful thumbnails, you'll see the "formula" that works in your category.

 For Competitive Research